 Find the name of your iCloud email account on the left side of the main Mail window.
 If your account name is dimmed and has a lightning-bolt symbol next to it, your account is offline.
 To take your account online, connect to the Internet, then choose Mailbox > Take All Accounts Online.

-If you still can't receive email, get more help with your Mail app.
+If you still can't receive email, contact Apple Support to get more help.

 If you want to remove a suggested recent contact in iCloud Mail

 When you're signed in to iCloud, you might see your recent email addresses as suggested contacts across your devices.
 To stop a contact from appearing as a suggestion, here's what you can do: